klaemo/linux-bash/README.md

-# My dotfiles for linux servers
+## My dotfiles for linux servers

+Heavily inspired by and borrowed from [mathiasbynens/dotfiles](https://github.com/mathiasbynens/dotfiles).